SunPower: Spin-offs

 In 2019, SunPower announced it was going to spin off its manufacturing division into a separate business in Singapore named Maxeon Solar Technologies.
 As part of the deal, Tianjin Zhonghuan Semiconductor Co invested $298 million for a 29% interest in Maxeon.
 The remaining SunPower business became focused on services, installation, batteries, and other products.
 In 2021, Tom Werner retired as CEO and Peter Faricy took his place as CEO.

-In February 2022, SunPower spun-off its commercial and industrial installation divisions, which were purchased by SunPower investor TotalEnergies for $250 million.
+In February 2022, SunPower spun off its commercial and industrial installation divisions, which were purchased by SunPower investor TotalEnergies for $250 million.
 SunPower said the transaction would allow it to focus on residential installations.

 Technical default and bankruptcy

-The company announced on December 18, 2023, that there was a question it will be a "going concern," indicating that leadership was uncertain if the company could continue operations given the company's current financial position.
-The company also announced that it previously incorrectly accounted for inventory, causing a technical default; however creditors gave the company time to shore up its finances before calling those debts.
+The company announced on December 18, 2023, that there was a question it would be a "going concern," indicating that leadership was uncertain if the company could continue operations given its current financial position.
+The company also announced that it had previously incorrectly accounted for inventory, causing a technical default; however, creditors gave the company time to shore up its finances before calling those debts.

 On August 5, 2024, SunPower filed for Chapter 11 bankruptcy protection.
 The company entered a stalking horse bid to sell off its assets to Complete Solaria, Inc. for $50 million, and in April 2025, Complete Solaria, Inc. announced it was rebranding as SunPower.
 Following the announcement, the company held its first earnings call under the rebrand, announcing its first profitable quarter in three years.